Skip to main content

 }

-A Fuzz Test is annotated with @FuzzTest, similar to JUnit's @Test annotation, but can expect/request Fuzzer-generated parameters.
-The @FuzzTest annotation provides parameters to set the maximum time duration the Fuzz Test should be executed or the maximum number of invocations it should be invoked.
+You need to annotate fuzz tests with @FuzzTest, similar to JUnit's @Test annotation, but it can expect/request fuzzer-generated parameters.
+The @FuzzTest annotation provides parameters to set the maximum time duration the Fuzz Test should be executed or the maximum number of invocations.

 Parameters